Center for Metal-on-Metal Hip & Tribocorrosion Evaluation & Treatment

 - Robotic-assisted surgery in improving implant orientation

-- Program Director, Adult Reconstructive Surgery Fellowship Program
+- Program Director, Adult Reconstructive Surgery Fellowship

 - Associate Professor of Orthopaedic Surgery, Harvard Medical School